Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Simulation Results

-Fig.~\ref{Learning_performance} depicts the achievable SE under different SNRs and numbers of antenna elements.
-As shown in~\figsubref{Learning_performance}{SE_SNR}, the SE increases monotonically with SNR as expected.
-As depicted in~\figsubref{Learning_performance}{SE_MN}, the SE grows monotonically with the number of antenna elements due to the increased spatial degrees of freedom.
-In both figures, the proposed method consistently outperforms all baseline schemes.
-The superior performance of the proposed method and VAGNN over MDGNN is attributed to the proposed network architecture as shown in Fig.~\ref{MB_DNN}.
-Furthermore, the proposed method outperforms VAGNN owing to the incorporation of a gradient-based information aggregation mechanism.
-In contrast, DecGNN achieves lower SE than both MDGNN and VAGNN, as it exploits only the user-dimension PE property and relies on an additional iterative decomposition~process.
+Fig.~\ref{Learning_performance} shows the achievable SE under different system parameters and channel models.
+As shown in~\figsubref{Learning_performance}{SE_SNR}, the SE increases monotonically with SNR, as expected.
+As shown in~\figsubref{Learning_performance}{SE_MN}, the SE also increases with the number of antenna elements due to the larger spatial degrees of freedom.
+The impact of the RF-chain configuration is depicted in~\figsubref{Learning_performance}{SE_NRF}, which shows that increasing $N_{\mathrm{RF}}$ improves all schemes but the gain gradually decreases as more RF chains are added.
+In all cases, the proposed method consistently outperforms the baseline schemes.
+Specifically, it improves the SE by 5.1\%--22.8\% over MDGNN, 11.7\%--28.8\% over DecGNN, and 22.1\%--50.6\% over TNN.
+The superior performance of the proposed method and VAGNN over MDGNN is mainly attributed to the proposed architecture in Fig.~\ref{MB_DNN}.
+Moreover, the proposed method outperforms VAGNN due to the gradient-based information aggregation mechanism.
+TNN performs worse than other learning-based methods because it does not exploit the PE property of the optimal beamforming policy.\footnote{We have also evaluated the fully digital weighted minimum mean squared error (WMMSE) scheme as an upper-bound reference.
+On average, WMMSE achieves 48.17\% higher SE than the proposed method, which quantifies the performance loss caused by limited RF chains and amplitude-only holographic~beamforming.}

+To assess the impact of channel statistics, we also evaluate the schemes under the 3GPP Clustered Delay Line (CDL)-D channel model.
+As shown in~\figsubref{Learning_performance}{SE_SNR_CDL}, the proposed method maintains its performance advantage under this more realistic propagation model.